torero619/MSBA502/README.md

 ### Deliverables
 1. Load Data into variable give counts
+2. Present clean dataframe with only the specified columns
-2. Write a For Loop to bin data, include IF statement
+3. Write a For Loop to bin data, include IF statement
-3. Boolean mask on Dataframe
+4. Boolean mask on Dataframe

 ### Stretch